 A Ph.D.
 Committee in the Film and Media Studies Department consists of four or five members.
 At least three members must be regular Senate faculty in the Department of Film and Media Studies.
 At least one member must be from outside the Department.
 Affiliated faculty, for this purpose, are considered to be outside the home department.
 A fifth member is optional.
-If the outside member is not UC faculty, you should include a short C.V. with the Ph.D. committee nomination form.
-Additional members may be added to the committee beyond the four required where appropriate.
+If the outside members may be added to the committee beyond the four required where appropriate.